manishsundriyal/manishsundriyal/README.md

 # V2

-Second version of my personal website built with ❤️and Gatsby
+Second version of my personal website built with ❤️ and Gatsby

 ## Getting started